abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/flink/baseline.md

 ---

 ## Apache Flink Baseline Testing on GCP SUSE VM

-This guide outlines the baseline testing steps for Apache Flink after installation on a SUSE Arm64 VM.
+This guide explains how to perform **baseline testing** for Apache Flink after installation on a **GCP SUSE VM**.
+Baseline testing ensures that the Flink cluster is operational, the environment is correctly configured, and basic jobs run successfully.

 ### Download and Extract Maven
-Before proceeding, make sure you have Java and Maven installed and working:
+Before running Flink jobs, ensure that **Java** and **Maven** are installed on your VM.
+Download Maven and extract it:

 ```console
 cd /opt